anthonyjoeseph/fancy-todo-mvc/article-backups/shouldtask.md

 Promise<Response>
 ```

 We can see that `fetch` will return a `Response`, but we have no idea what its error type might be.
-Could it have an error? `Task<Either<Error, Response>>` tells us more about what's going on, and holds us to a contract - we must handle both possibilities.
+Could it even have an error? `Task<Either<Error, Response>>` tells us more about what's going on, and holds us to a contract - we must handle both possibilities.

 The combination of `Task` and `Either` is so common, it has a type alias called `TaskEither`[^2]: